-Note on the required BA degree: we accept degrees which are equivalent with European Qualification Framework Level 6 (or higher).
+Note1: We accept degrees which are equivalent with European Qualification Framework Level 6 (or higher).
 You can find out about your degree's eligibility on this website.

 3. Certified copies of an English language certificate.
 Candidates are required a good spoken and written English.

 English proficiency certificates: the minimum required level is B2 of the Common European Framework of Reference.